Bloc/workshop-curriculum/courses/ruby-primer/06-level-loops/04-title-case-program/instructions.md

 - String `split` creates an array of characters from a string.
 - String `downcase` converts all characters in a string to lowercase.
 - String `capitalize` converts the first character in a string to uppercase.
-- Array `include` checks to see if an object is part of an array.
+- Array `include?` checks to see if an object is part of an array.
 - Array `each_with_index` can be used to detect when you're on the first word of the title, which should always be capitalized.
+- String `join` creates a string from an array.

 > This program will challenge you, but you've learned everything you need to complete it.
 Make sure you review the methods above as they will help you complete this program.